This guide will help you plan your organisation’s eventual return to the workplace as lockdown restrictions continue to evolve

 Other complex discrimination related issues can arise, as it is possible some staff members may be more at risk from the consequences of COVID-19, due to their race, age, or disability.
 However, the EHRC (Equality and Human Rights Commission) has emphasised the importance of not basing any ‘return to the workplace’ decisions on protected characteristics, including disability.
 Any incidence of this would be direct discrimination.
 An example of this would be employees over 60 not being informed that the physical workplace is reopening, as you do not want them to return because of the potential risk.
 The employer should consider less discriminatory ways of protecting older employees.
 For more information, see the EHRC COVID-19 guidance for employers.

 For employees not yet returning to the workplace

-Employees may refuse to come into work if they reasonably believe there is a serious and imminent danger or the workplace is not COVID-secure.
+Even when restrictions are eased employees may refuse to come into work if they reasonably believe there is a serious and imminent danger or the workplace is not COVID-secure.
 If employers have carried out risk assessments and made the workplace as COVID-secure as possible, then anyone who still refuses to return to work may be unreasonable.
 In this situation, there are a variety of options to consider, including unpaid leave or furlough.